 There are two main types of lung cancer: Non-small cell lung cancer and small cell lung cancer.
-Each has a separate staging system that doctors use to classify how advanced the cancer is.
+Each type of lung cancer has a separate staging system that doctors use to classify how advanced it is.

 Staging helps doctors predict the likely outlook for a person who has lung cancer.
 It can also help them develop the best possible treatment plan.